jantimon/favicons-webpack-plugin/README.md

 Modes allow you to choose a very fast simplified favicon compilation or a production ready favicon compilation

-By default this mode is controlled by webpack
+By default or if the favicons mode option is set to `auto` the favicon compilation depends on the webpack mode:
-If the webpack mode is set to `development` the favicons mode will use `light`.
+If the webpack mode is set to `development` the favicons mode will use a quick `light` favicons build.
-If the webpack mode is set to `production` the favicons mode will use `webapp`.
+If the webpack mode is set to `production` the favicons mode will use a full `webapp` favicons build.

-This behaviour can be adjusted by setting the favicon `mode` and `devMode` options.
+This behaviour can be adjusted by setting the favicons `mode` and `devMode` options.

 ### Custom manifests